The North York Moors is one of the most beautiful parts of Yorkshire, so make it the destination for your next countryside ramble.

 If you want an easy wander through the North York Moors, the leisurely 6-mile Newtondale Circular is one of the best walks you can do.
 It’s perfect for families and dog-walkers alike, with easy to follow paths and space to run around.

 Start at the picturesque Levisham Station, which looks exactly as it did back in 1912, before you take a pleasant ramble though fields and along bridleways.
 There’s plenty to see on the way, like Kale Pot Farm, Pickering Beck and the incredible views along the glacier-carved valley.
 Make your way to the ruined Skelton Tower before you stop for a picnic at Raper’s Farm Picnic Place.
-Then head back to the start where you can enjoy a drink and classic pub grub at The Horseshoe Inn, just by the station.
+Then head back to the start where you can enjoy a drink and classic pub grub at The Horseshoe Inn, just by the station, which is reopen for walk-ins.

 Check out the Newtondale Circular route.